vivrichards600/vivrichards600.github.io/_posts/2024-01-02-stop-being-frAgile-improving-communication-collaboration-remote-team.md

 * Jump on a call instead of filling a PR with comments and do a review
 * If there are changes that are required, don't just add a comment, why not create a commit or patch with the proposed changes?

-There was one team I worked on many years ago where I think an individual felt that adding lots of comments showed they were busy - or they'd get gold stars :)).
+There was one team I worked on many years ago where I think an individual felt that adding lots of comments to a PR showed that they were really busy - or they'd get gold stars or a pat on the back :)).
 Don't be that guy, shorten feedback loops, work together!

 ### Shortening the feedback loop
 If you can, why not pair?
 By pairing you are constantly discussing/reviewing what is being written and reworking as you go.